 The Institute for Emerging Leadership in Online Learning

-The 2016 program is currently closed.
-Onsite program: August 7th through 10th, 2017.
-Applications will be accepted beginning in early spring 2017.
+Applications for the 2017 program will be accepted beginning in early spring 2017.
+The onsite program will run August 7th through 10th, 2017.
 Sign up to receive updates.

 The Institute for Emerging Leadership in Online Learning (IELOL) is a unique blended-learning leadership development program sponsored by Penn State and the Online Learning Consortium.
 Now in its 8th year, IELOL serves the development needs of emerging leaders responsible for a variety of online learning initiatives.
 Participants connect and network with colleagues from around the world as well as join a growing network of leaders in higher education.
 IELOL is a five-month blended program exploring aspects of personal, local and global leadership challenges in online learning in which participants:

 - Join a growing network of an international professionals engaged in leadership in online learning.

 - Interact with national and international-level leaders in the field of higher and online education.

 - Experience leadership-development thinking in order to respond to online learning opportunities.

 - Participate in an immersive, team-building case study.